 1. Grant of Option

-Optionor, in consideration of a non-refundable payment of [$ ] duly paid by Optionee, agrees to sell and convey all of the Property to Optionee, its successors, designees and assigns, upon Optionee's election (at its sole discretion) to purchase the Property by giving the notice as provided in Paragraph 7 herein at any time before the Expiration Date, as defined in and determined under Paragraph 9.
+Optionor, in consideration of a non-refundable payment of [$ ] [OPTION PREMIUM LIMITED TO 5% OF ASSET VALUE] duly paid by Optionee, agrees to sell and convey all of the Property to Optionee, its successors, designees and assigns, upon Optionee's election (at its sole discretion) to purchase the Property by giving the notice as provided in Paragraph 7 herein at any time before the Expiration Date, as defined in and determined under Paragraph 9.

 2. Purchase Price

-If Optionee elects to exercise its Option to purchase the Property, the purchase price shall be firm at [$ ] (the "Purchase Price"), payable in full on the closing date of the purchase (the "Closing").
+If Optionee OR ITS DESIGNEE elects to exercise its Option to purchase the Property, the purchase price shall be firm at [$ ] (the "Purchase Price"), payable in full on the closing date of the purchase (the "Closing").
 The option payment shall not be credited against the Purchase Price.

 3. Conveyance